vishnukirankv/searchlaureates/README.md

 # Nobel Prize Search API

-This project provides a Flask-based API for searching and managing Nobel Prize data, integrated with Elasticsearch for powerful search capabilities.
+This project provides a Flask-based API for searching and managing Nobel Prize data, integrated with Elasticsearch.

 ## Prerequisites